Jerrehj/Smart-Watch-Temperature-Sensor/README.md

 once done you can test your i2c address by typing "sudo i2cdetect -y 0"

 <h4><b>Sensor Code<b><h4>
-  this is the code you will be detecting actual temperature with, you may name them whatever you like
+This is the code you will be detecting actual temperature with, you may name them whatever you like

 <h4><b>"".py<b><h4>
 import board